Yizack/nuxt-mailchannels/README.md

 ## Examples

+Use the `send` method inside your API routes to send emails.

 The recipient parameters can be either an email address string or an object with `email` and `name` properties.

 ### Using object recipients (recommended)